rafaelkaufmann/opencontract/README.md

 * Fetch validation.
 * Signature versioning.
 * Revocation.
+* Links between contracts (eg, notion that "party A is required to be a signer of contract Y" within contract body X).
 * Text version as arbitrary documents with metadata.
 * Better sandbox for deserializing and running contract functions (maybe forcibly turn into ES6 modules and use Loader?).
 * Flesh out Party, Registry and Peer.
 Specifically:
   * Party identity.
 In-registry UUIDs?
 Do we need a two-step generation procedure (IDs are vetoed by peers?)
   * Commit to WebRTC as transport.
 Possibly overkill, but automatically gives us NAT, etc. A switchboard seems inevitable no matter what.
-  * Implement the oracle service, including OracleStrategy interface and some example implementations.
+  * Oracle service, including OracleStrategy interface and some example implementations.
-  * Implement the publish/fetch service, including redundancy level, publish reject and publish/fetch forward.
+  * Publish/fetch service, including redundancy level, publish reject and publish/fetch forward.
-  * Implement storage.
+  * Storage.
 Support at least MongoDB and Local Storage (through MiniMongo).
+  * Contract versioning (notion that "contract A is an update to contract B").
   * Split this out into separate project `opencontract-peer`.
 * Instrumentation to support tracing function-style bodies, so we can map the flow of the probabilities from queries or base states to the return value.
 * Test in browser.